-Could the senseless loss of this young man have been prevented, and are justice and compensation available to his family?
+Could this unconscionable Scottsdale apartment shooting have been prevented, and are justice and compensation available to Miss Harris and her family?

-Was negligent security a factor in this senseless Mableton apartment shooting and could this tragedy have been prevented?
-Read Our Legal Take below to find out if Mr. Perryman’s family may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in the shooting of this young girl?
+Read Our Legal Take below to find out if Miss Harris may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

 Apartment residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject property and whether this tragedy may have been prevented.
+The Murray Law Firm questions the level of security provided at the apartment complex and whether this unconscionable shooting may have been prevented.

-- Have there been prior incidents of violence on or near property?
-What security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect Mr. Perryman at the time of the shooting?
+- How did the gunman gain entry to the complex?
+What access controls and security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect Miss Harris at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Justin Perryman may seek justice and elect to pursue legal claims for his wrongful death.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, Shamaria Harris and her family may seek justice and elect to pursue legal claims for her injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.